taiga-tsubota/site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a master Economics student at the University of Tokyo.
+I am an Economics master student at the University of Tokyo.

 My research interests include Labor Economics, Development Economics, and Econometrics.